valsamovich/cs.github.io/README.md

   - [Python](/docs/programming/python.md) is a widely used general-purpose, high-level programming language.
   - [Shell files, environmnet vars, etc.](/docs/programming/shell.md)
   - [R](/docs/programming/r.md) is a programming language and software environment for statistical computing and graphics.
-  - [Understanding Computer Files](/docs/programming/computer-files.md) is a programming language and software environment for statistical computing and graphics.
+  - [Understanding Computer Files](/docs/programming/computer-files.md) and how to storage, organizing and process.
 - **Servers**
   - A [Web Servers](/docs/web/servers.md) is an information technology that processes requests via HTTP...
   - A [Web Services](/docs/web/services.md) is a service communicating with each other via the World Wide Web.